srl-labs/learn-srlinux/docs/blog/posts/2024/srl-vlans.md

 ////
 ///

+Best to see this encapsulation mode in action in the scenario 4 - [Untagged VLAN](#scenario-4-untagged-vlan).

 ## MAC-VRF

 We've been focusing on the interfaces so far where frame classification is done based on the VLAN ID.
 However, interfaces themselves doesn't perform any switching.
 In SR Linux switching is done by the network instances of type `mac-vrf`.